Atsushi Nakajima (Bungo Stray Dogs): Critical

 The rivalry between Atsushi and Akutagawa has also received positive reviews.
 Otaku USA stated that Atsushi's insecurities contrasted with Akutagawa's tendency to be violent in a mad quest to gain the respect of his peers.
 Manga.Tokyo made similar comments and characterized the two as yin and yang.
 The exploration of the interactions between these two characters was commented to improve both of their characterizations during the anime's second-season climax, where both Atsushi and Akutagawa come to accept their differences and make a temporary peace in order to join forces to defeat Fitzgerald and the Guild.
 The Fandom Post appreciated how the rivalry progressed across the story and felt that the final battle was enjoyable, with Fitzgerald showing signs of humanity.
 Manga.Tokyo praised the appeal of the rivalry between Atsushi and Akutagawa due to Akutagawa's mysterious hatred of Atsushi during the anime's first season.
 When this scene was animated, The Fandom Post saw it as one of the best sequences in the series, which explored how the two characters felt during their interactions.
 As to the anime's third-season finale, Anime News Network enjoyed the portrayal of Atsushi's thoughts regarding his abusive caretaker since he had a serious attitude when he talked about them while interacting with Akutagawa, feeling this made Atsushi appealing.

 Among other relationships besides the one Atsushi has with Akutagawa, Comic Book Resources stated that his student and mentorship portrayal with Dazai is popular due to how they trust each other while further amplifying his relationship with Akutagawa in the process since both have the same mentors.
 In another article, the same site noted that despite Atsushi being an orphan, the caretaker was his adoptive father with Dazai also feeling like a proper father figure to the protagonist of the manga.
 Furthermore, he said that despite Atsushi's weak personality, he stands out as a fighter thanks to his character arc.

 Manga.Tokyo criticized Atsushi's characterization in the film Dead Apple, compared with his stronger portrayal in the second season of the anime series.
 On the other hand, Anime News Network described Atsushi's journey as the strongest appeal of the film.
 With the villains being regarded as weak, Atsushi's central conflict was said to have a major impact on the plot due to his realization of having killed one of the orphanage's abusers in a fit of rage, which suppressed the trauma.
 Once Atsushi accepted being the tiger, Anime News Network felt that he participated, alongside Akutagawa, in one of the most interesting fight scenes.
-Retorno Anime stated that Atsushi's past is one of the most interesting parts of the film, which extends the original work while adding further depth.